-- Construction of MV and pole mounted transformer substations in along the transmission line in the project area as detailed in appendix 1. - Transportation of line building materials from Kigali to the Contractor's warehouse on site - Storage and management of the materials in the warehouse - Line and topographic surveys, profile calculations and calculation of structures and detailed plans for pole and cables - Providing as built drawings of the lines. - Arrangement of system shut-downs and outage notifications - Testing and commissioning - Inventory of damaged items in transit
+- Construction of MV and pole mounted Transformer substations in the Western Zone of Rwanda as detailed in appendix 1. - Transportation of line building and transformer's substations materials from Kigali to the Contractor's warehouse on site - Storage and management of the materials in the warehouse - Line and topographic surveys, profile calculations and calculation of structures and detailed plans for pole and cable - Providing as built drawings of the lines. - Arrangement of system shut-downs and outage notifications - Testing and commissioning - Inventory of damaged items in transit